The translation of this document is outdated.

 governments may, upon mutual agreement, establish joint

-by-law approved by the relevant city or municipality councils.
+by-laws approved by the relevant councils.
+The by-laws shall

-The by-law shall specify the competence of the local government
+specify the competence of the local government joint institution

-as well as the procedures by which withdrawal from the joint
+procedures by which withdrawal from the joint institution takes

-institution takes place, and other issues regarding activities of
+place, and other issues regarding activities of the local

 [17 July 2008]